GIScience/gis-training-resource-center/content/intro.md

 ## GIS in Anticipatory Action

-In addition to the training material above, the platform also hosts several case studies and workflows of GIS in Anticipatory Action.
-You can find an overview of these case studies, and the tools used in the analyses, here:
+In addition to the training materials above, the platform also hosts a collection of case studies and workflows on the use of GIS in Anticipatory Action.
+These examples illustrate how geospatial analysis can support the development of anticipatory action protocols, including risk analysis, trigger monitoring, impact estimation, and the targeting of early actions.

+The case studies present applied GIS workflows based on real operational contexts and highlight the tools and datasets used in the analyses.

 :::{card}
+:class: sd-text-centre
-:link: ../content/GIS_AA/GIS_AA_overview
+:link: content/GIS_AA/GIS_AA_overview
 __GIS in Anticipatory Action__
 :::